-- more present in the here and now
+- are more present in the here and now

-- free from constraints and other emotional limitations
+- are free from constraints and other emotional limitations

 With the acquisitionable membership card, it should also be easier to travel with the companion animal and take your animal to public institutions.
-We are working to expand this service as much as possible.
+We are working to expand our service permanently.

 WHAT IS A EMOTIONAL SUPPORT ANIMAL?

-Emotional Support Animals (ESA) are animals, typically dogs, but sometimes cats or other animals that offer their owner therapeutic benefits through affection and companion with psychiatric dysfunction or contextual restrictions (fear of flying, claustrophobia, etc.).
+Emotional Support Animals (ESA) are animals, typically dogs, but sometimes cats or other animals that offer their owner therapeutic benefits through affection and companionship with mental/psychiatric dysfunction or contextual limitations (fear of flying, space anxiety, etc.).
 ESAs should have the necessary health, essential fitness, obedience and a pronounced positive social and environmental behavior so that they can support their owner in everyday life with specific assistance.